reord-berend/tei.xml2csv/README.md

 <b>Methodology:</b>

-The Handrit.org records are publically available via their <a href="https://github.com/Handrit">GitHub repository</a> as <a href="https://tei-c.org/">TEI</a>-conformant XML files.
+The Handrit.org records are publicly available via their <a href="https://github.com/Handrit">GitHub repository</a> as <a href="https://tei-c.org/">TEI</a>-conformant XML files.
 For source-to-target data mapping, these files were reviewed using <a href="https://www.oxygenxml.com/">Oxygen XML Editor</a> and the <a href="https://tei-c.org/release/doc/tei-p5-doc/en/html/MS.html">TEI P5 Guidelines for Manuscript Description</a> were studied to develop a <a href="https://github.com/reord-berend/tei.xml2csv/blob/main/SDBM%20Fields%20to%20TEI-XML%20Path%20Equivalencies%20Table.pdf">schema crosswalk</a> documenting the <a href="https://en.wikipedia.org/wiki/XPath">XPath</a> where data corresponding to the SDBM fields may be retrieved.

 This was achieved in <a href="https://jupyter.org/">Jupyter Notebook</a> through the <a href="https://www.anaconda.com/">Anaconda Distribution Platform</a> using the Python library <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">Beautiful Soup</a>, which can parse HTML/XML and is often utilized for web scraping.
 In the first phase (version 1), the Beautiful Soup code was developed based on individual records.
 The retrieved data was assigned to variables named after the SDBM fields.
 Once the code worked for one file, another file was attempted, which typically required modification to account for variations.
 This process was continued until the data could be successfully retrieved for each of the sample files.